Notre-Solutions/Inship-Website/src/content/products/CAPS.md

   CAPs is a business's Accounts Payable Department Online.

+  CAPs is suitable for medium to large business businesses.
+The system is designed to reflect how an accounts payable operates.
+Invoices matching to po, invoices requiring approvals, complex coding on General Ledger invoices and dealing with variances.
+The process can be customised to meet a users needs.

   CAPs is bursting with feature, from price watch, to auto document routing, to statement reconciliations.
 features: